 These apps are hosted by Lokalise.
-Examples of such apps include GitHub and Bitbucket integrations, or custom placeholders, which are built right inside the Lokalise codebase.
+Examples of such apps include GitHub and Contentful integrations, or custom placeholders, which are built right inside the Lokalise codebase.

-Lokalise will very soon allow anyone to install and run their apps from our platform.
+Lokalise also allows anyone to install and run their content apps and custom processors from our platform.
 If you’re interested in this architecture, please check Lokalise engines.

 Apps can be built privately to suit your custom and bespoke business needs; in this case, they won’t get listed on the Lokalise apps marketplace.

 However, if you’ve built an app, we really encourage you to publish it on Lokalise Apps, so any Lokalise customer can also install and use them.
 If you are interested in building a public app too, we would love to hear from you!
 You will need to follow these steps to get started: